GST Registration For Foreign Companies

 GST Filing for Foreign Companies

-All foreign companies that have obtained GST registration are required to file Form GSTR-5 through the GST Common Portal or a GSP.
+All foreign companies registered with GST should file Form GSTR-5 through the GST Common Portal or a GSP.
 Like other taxpayers registered under GST, the GST return filed by foreign companies must include details of outward supplies and inward supplies.
 GST filing and payment of GST liability for foreign companies is due on the 20th of each month or within 7 after the last day of the validity of GST registration, whichever is earlier.Form GSTR-5

 Many foreign companies are involved in the supply or providing of Online Information and Database Access or Retrieval (OIDAR) services.
 Such foreign companies providing OIDAR services to persons in India are also required to obtain GST registration and file monthly GST filing using Form FORM GSTR-5A on or before the 20th of each month.